4 sustainable food systems to save the planet | DW | 23.03.2022

 As the war in Ukraine heightens food insecurity, a new report argues that producing what we eat in a sustainable way will lessen dependence of imports while fighting climate change.

-With no end in sight to the war in Ukraine, one unintended consequence has been the threat to global food security.
+With no end in sight to the war in Ukraine, one unintended consequence has been the threat to world food security.

 Russia and Ukraine are a global breadbasket, supplying much of the grain for Middle Eastern and North African countries.
 Egypt, which is said to be the world's largest wheat importer, sourced as much as 80% of its wheat from the countries last year.
 Meanwhile, the UN World Food Programme says half of its grain used to feed the needy comes from Ukraine.